-OUR FOCUS
+OUR FOCUS OUR APPROACH

-- Address the ongoing challenge to our transformation efforts with the impact of employee transfers. - When companies are acquired, the employees associated with these transfers into our business are part of the agreement - these transactions could dramatically impact our employment equity statistics. - · Address the shortage of specific skills in various business units. - Continue to improve our recruitment process to accommodate people with disabilities.
+Address the ongoing challenge to our transformation efforts with the impact of employee transfers.
+When companies are acquired, the employees associated with these transfers into our business are part of the agreement - these transactions could dramatically impact our employment equity statistics.
+Address the shortage of specific skills in various business units.
+Continue to improve our recruitment process to accommodate people with disabilities.
+To address these challenges, we continue to focus on growing talent that complements our transformation efforts through initiatives such as our learnership and internal development programmes.
+Continue to employ people with disabilities.

+LOOKING AHEAD

+Entrench our transformation plans.